grafov/shift-shift/README.md

   -list
 		list all devices that found by evdev (not only keyboards) -list-sway
-		list all devices recognized by Sway (not only keyboards) -match string
+		list all devices recognized by Sway WM (not only keyboards) -match string
 		regexp used to match keyboard device (default "keyboard") -print